Saraavana/elsaravana/content/blog/optimizing-images-to-reduce-memory-consumption-part-1/index.md

+---
+title: Optimizing images to reduce memory consumption – Part 1
+date: "2019-03-10T22:12:03.284Z"
+slug: optimizing-images-to-reduce-memory-consumption-part-1
-# Optimizing images to reduce memory consumption – Part 1:
+description: Optimizing images to reduce memory consumption – Part 1

+---

 The memory usage of the image depends on its dimension (2034*1600) not its file size (600kb)